hak5/usbrubberducky-payloads/payloads/library/credentials/WLAN-Windows-Passwords/v.2.0_by_truelockmc/README.md

 Opens PowerShell hidden, grabs network .xml files (containing Passwords and more) and exfiltrates info via Discord Webhook.

 ## Getting Started
+Replace the example Variables for the webhook and script url in _Line 19_ and _Line 20_ with your own, real urls.

 ### Dependencies